Shared Ownership Scheme

 To get an idea of where you stand – and to make sure the details on your credit record are correct – it is a good idea to get a copy of your credit report from each of the UK’s credit reference agencies, Experian, Equifax and Callcredit.
 If anything is incorrect, get it adjusted before you start to look for a mortgage, to improve your chances.

-We work with a range of people, including first time buyers, and recognise that a shared ownership mortgage may be the best option for people with limited funds plus a bad credit rating.
-So if you have a history of bad credit and are looking to obtain a shared ownership mortgage, speak to Just Mortgage Brokers today for free initial advice and no-obligation quotes from our team of experienced bad credit brokers.
+So, if you have a history of bad credit and are looking to obtain a Shared Ownership mortgage, speak to Just Mortgage Brokers today for free initial advice and no-obligation quotes from our team of experienced bad credit brokers.

 Remember that when taking out a Shared Ownership mortgage, you will own only the portion of the property that you agreed with the Housing Association – be that 25%, 50% or 75% – and you will be required to pay rent on the remaining share.
 You will need to allow for this in your household budgets, and make sure that you are able to keep up with both payments.
 You might also need to seek their approval for any changes or improvements you want to make to the property.